wojtekrat/Shop-manager/README.md

 # Shop-manager
-Simple shop manager for Windows System
+Simple shop manager for Windows System built in Python with Tkinter package